Get the Desktop App for Battle.net Now

 - Automatic game updates

 When you pick items up, they appear in your inventory, the holding space for the loot you acquire while playing Diablo III.
-You can view your inventory by hitting the “I” key (PC) or through the character menu on Consoles (Xbox 360: BACK; PlayStation®3: SELECT).
+You can view your inventory by hitting the “I” key (PC) or through the character menu on Consoles (Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT).

 Looking at the image of your hero on the inventory page, you’ll see that you have different equipment slots on different parts of your character’s body (head, shoulders, neck, chest, waist, legs, feet, hands, rings, and arms).